 Beijing is located in the north of the country and has distinct seasons, so this will dictate when you want to go.
 The winter months between December and February experience subzero temperatures but the skies are often clear and sunny, which is great for taking pictures at The Great Wall of China.
 Plus you’ll avoid the hoards of tourists.
 The summer months between June and August are hot, humid and wet, so at this time of year it’s best to pack light clothes and drink plenty of water.
 Spring and summer are beautiful times to visit, although spring time can sometimes bring dust storms from the Gobi desert.

-To get the best cheap Business Class flights to Beijing, simply complete the form on this page or call 0044 207 255 1234 to speak with one of SkyClub’s knowledgeable, fast and friendly experts.
+To get the best deal on cheap Business Class flights to Beijing, simply complete the form on this page or call 0044 207 255 1234 to speak with one of SkyClub’s knowledgeable, fast and friendly experts.

 We will find you special, discounted fares that are not available online.
 So, by the time you take your business class flights to Beijing, you’ll feel happy knowing that you’ve paid less than the person seated nearest to you!
 Have a great trip and – if you want to save money – please book with SkyClub.